perivar/NiftifiedWeb/Client/src/_common/crypto/wallet/README.md

 const RECV_ADDR = ``
 to
 const RECV_ADDR = 'YourNFYwalletHereInQuotes'
-NOTE: the .js file is defaulted to sending 1000 satoshis.
-Edit this line: const SATOSHIS_TO_SEND = 1000 to any number you wish, above 546 satoshis, to send that amount of satoshis to the receiving address you entered above.
+NOTE: the .js file is defaulted to sending 1000 niftoshis.
+Edit this line: const NIFTOSHIS_TO_SEND = 1000 to any number you wish, above 546 niftoshis, to send that amount of niftoshis to the receiving address you entered above.